Duggar History, Family Crest & Coats of Arms

 Early History of the Duggar family

-Another 180 words (13 lines of text) covering the years 1296 and 1382 are included under the topic Early Duggar History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Duggar research.
+Another 125 words (9 lines of text) covering the years 1296 and 1382 are included under the topic Early Duggar History in all our PDF Extended History products and printed products wherever possible.

 Duggar Spelling Variations